↑

 So now that you’ve got the basics down, let’s move on to some of the best backpacking foods that should earn a place in your pack.

 *This is by no means an exhaustive list.
-These are some of the most common and easy to find ingredients you can use to make DIY backpacking meals for your hiking trip.
+These are some of the most common and easy-to-find ingredients you can use to make DIY backpacking recipes for your hiking trip.

 Best Breakfast Backpacking Foods